 - In the first decade of the twentieth century, the white-skinned people of South Africa patched up their differences and create a system free of racial domination.

-- In the last decade of the twentieth century, the previous system had been overturned forever and replaced by one that recognized the rights and freedom of all people, regardless of their colour and skin.
+- In the last decade of the twentieth century, the previous system had been overturned forever and replaced by one that recognized the rights and freedom of all people, regardless of their color and skin.

 9. What does courage mean to Mandela?